kailash-manasarovar/statement/docs/timeline/2021/december.md

 - I did a lot of apartment searches
 - On December 8th, a very significant day for me spiritually, an apartment came up for rent which was perfect, too good to be true even
 - I contacted the landlady and signed the agreement
+- The landlady, Beatriz ..., was very angry with me for some reason
 - I moved in on December 15th

 ## Semen stains on the sofa